 - It centralizes critical business documents making documents and forms easily accessible in one place.

 - It manages resources effectively which has increased time-cost savings for the HR department.

 #2: Credit Union National Association Intranet

 In order to revamp the intranet, McCann started with a clean slate and redefined the intranet goals.
-The initial goal for the CUNA Financial Intranet rebuild was to simplify and consolidate information into a handful of global content libraries such as documents, forms and organizational news.
+The initial goal for the CUNA Financial Intranet rebuild was to simplify and consolidate information into a handful of global content libraries such as documents, forms, and organizational news.
 By starting clean, CUNA was immediately able to determine which areas of the intranet were essential to employees and included them front and center on the home page.

 Throughout the entire re-architecture, McCann collected feedback from employees in order to ensure everything the employees needed to get their job done more effectively and efficiently was on the intranet.
 She also included a FAQ section on the intranet which provided guidelines for posting content onto the site to ensure all employees knew how to keep content up-to-date.
-To further enforce the guidelines, McCann introduced an approval workflow for her content libraries, requiring that new or updated content go through an approval process before it’s published.
+To further enforce the guidelines, McCann introduced an approval workflow for her content libraries, requiring that new or updated content goes through an approval process before it’s published.

 Beyond the content, McCann incorporated a new design making the intranet more intuitive and visually appealing for employees.
-Doing this not only increased user adoption, but also increased employee engagement through the new design and ease-of-use.
+Doing this not only increased user adoption but also increased employee engagement through the new design and ease of use.

 Why is CUNA’s intranet an example of a highly effective Financial Intranet?

-- It introduced automated, time-saving and gatekeeping workflows.
+- It introduced automated, time-saving, and gatekeeping workflows.

-- It used employees feedback to re-architect the site, which led to higher adoption rates.
+- It used employees’ feedback to re-architect the site, which led to higher adoption rates.

 - It simplified and centralized resources required for employees to do their jobs more effectively.